tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 # Consent for personal information release

 SAFIRE's understanding of consent is that it must be given by a data subject (end user), and it must be informed, freely given, and for a specific purpose.
 It must also be [withdrawable at any point](https://consentadmin.safire.ac.za/).
 These principles are applied throughout.
 Likewise, the principle of minimality is observed when negotiating [attribute release policies](/safire/policy/arp/).

+Our understanding of consent will continue to evolve as regulation is gazetted in South Africa.
+In the mean time, we follow the developments relating to the European GDPR with interest.

 # Display of policy documents